persiaAziz-zz/uDNS/README.md

 uDNS runs on localhost and serves whatever port is specified in the command line arguments. uDNS serves both UDP and TCP connections.

-If uDNS does not find the requested domain in the explicitly mapped section of the JSON, uDNS will respond with the IPs given in the `otherwise` section of the JSON
+If uDNS does not find the requested domain in the explicitly mapped section of the JSON, uDNS will respond with the IPs given in the `otherwise` section of the JSON.
+The `otherwise` section is mandatory.

 JSON format